Exact Verification of Graph Neural Networks with Incremental Constraint Solving: Model Implementation and Training

-\paragraph{Implementation} To evaluate the performance of verifiers, we implemented a batch of GraphSAGE models built using PyTorch and the SAGEConv module of PyTorch Geometric.
+To evaluate the performance of verifiers, we implemented a batch of GraphSAGE models built using PyTorch and the SAGEConv module of PyTorch Geometric.
 The aggregation function of SAGEConv was configured as {sum}, {max}, and {mean}, respectively, to build distinct models.
-The models consist of 2 or 3 SAGEConv layers (i.e., $K \in \{2,3\}$), with input dimension being the dimension of attributes, all hidden layers having a dimension of 32, and output dimension being the number of classes.
+The models consist of 3 SAGEConv layers (i.e., $K = 3$), with input dimension being the dimension of attributes, all hidden layers having a dimension of 32, and output dimension being the number of classes.
+For graph-classification GNNs, the final linear layer also has an input dimension of 32.
 Except for the last layer, the output of each layer is passed through a ReLU activation function.
 Finally, a Softmax function is applied to the output of the last layer to obtain predictions for each class.